- 65 Actual Exam Questions

 JNCIA Cloud Reference:

-For example, Juniper Contrail integrates with Kubernetes and KubeVirt to provide advanced networking and security features for IaaS-like environments.
+For example, Juniper Contrail integrates with Kubernetes clusters created using kubeadm to provide advanced networking and security features.

 JNCIA Cloud Reference: